 The Truth about the Zero Waste Movement

 Dominant female voices skew the representation of the zero waste movement.
-This is also to the detriment of the movement.
-Because men don’t feel connected to it.
+This is also to the detriment of the movement, because men don’t feel connected to it.
 They mostly see blogs of housewives.
 Or browse stores managed by millennial gals.
 And they think, “Where am I in all this?”
 The way they approach zero waste is different.
 Very different in terms of research and practice.
-But this way is not always visible or recognized.
+But this approach is not always visible or recognized.

 Role models for men in the zero waste movement